Choosing an AWS database service - Choosing an AWS database service

 Finally, AWS offers serverless databases, which can scale to an application's demands with a pay-for-use pricing model and built-in high availability.
 With serverless databases, you can increase agility and optimize costs.
 In addition to removing the need to provision, patch, or manage servers, many AWS serverless databases provide maintenance options that reduce downtime.

-AWS serverless offerings include Amazon Aurora Serverless, Amazon DynamoDB, Amazon ElastiCache, Amazon Keyspaces (for Apache Cassandra), Amazon Timestream, and Amazon Neptune Serverless.
+AWS serverless offerings include Amazon Aurora Serverless, Amazon DynamoDB, Amazon ElastiCache, Amazon Keyspaces (for Apache Cassandra), Amazon Timestream for LiveAnalytics, and Amazon Neptune Serverless.

 The core of any database choice includes the characteristics of the data that you need to store, retrieve, analyze, and work with.
 This includes: